alexp03674/alexp03674.github.io/docs/index.md

 After exiting CAS, the game prompts you to pick a world to live in.
 It doesn’t matter which world you pick—your sim can always move later.
 Once you’ve selected your world, choose a lot to move your sim into.

 Empty lots let you build your house with your remaining funds whereas built lots let you purchase a pre-furnished or unfurnished home.
-If you don’t like the layout, you can change it in BM; it’s completely customizable!
+If you don’t like the layout, you can change it in Build Mode; it’s completely customizable!
 (Just keep an eye on your funds).

 🗒️ **NOTE:** Your sim’s household always starts with 20,000 Simoleons.